ALBA-Synchrotron/apg/recipe.Update_upstream.md

 - If upstream uses git, it should be possible to [point the `upstream` branch of the packaging repo to the upstream repo] (https://wiki.debian.org/PackagingWithGit#Using_the_upstream_repo-1).
-Note: we haven’t yet validated this workflow at ALBA.
+Note: we haven???t yet validated this workflow at ALBA.
 - If the package provides a working [`debian/watch` file] (https://www.debian.org/doc/manuals/maint-guide/dother.en.html#watch), it should be possible to use `gbp import-orig --uscan`.
-Note: we haven’t yet validated this workflow at ALBA.
+Note: we haven???t yet validated this workflow at ALBA.
-- If the above methods are not ok for you, you can always fall back to using a tarball from upstream (See Appendix 5) and issuing `gbp import-orig <path/to/tarball> -u <UPSTREAM> --pristine-tar`.
+- If the above methods are not ok for you, you can always fall back to using a tarball from upstream (See [Appendix 5](Appendix_5.md)) and issuing `gbp import-orig <path/to/tarball> -u <UPSTREAM> --pristine-tar`.
 Keep in mind the following notes:

-  - See Appendix 3 for details about what goes in the `<UPSTREAM>` version string.
+  - See [Appendix 3](Appendix_3.md) for details about what goes in the `<UPSTREAM>` version string.
   - See more details on `gbp import-orig` [here] (http://honk.sigxcpu.org/projects/git-buildpackage/manual-html/gbp.import.html#GBP.IMPORT.NEW.UPSTREAM).